Juriy/blog/src/documents/p/muliplayer-js-games-minicourse.html.md

 <img src="/img/js-games/mini-course-logo.jpg" style="width: 50%" />

 I started a new video mini-course "Multiplayer JS Games".
 So far there are 4 lessons (more than an hour of video) released on a <a href="https://www.youtube.com/playlist?list=PLrEyydzMmC6CnC-DqbkFn5btBnqhxbaEj">YouTube channel</a>.
 The course  shows how to create a multiplayer game from a scratch **and** learn EcmaScript-2015 syntax in practice.
-Check it out!
+Check it out! <!-- Read more -->

 Lesson 1: Client-server handshake
 ---------------------------------